Tr3yWay996/web/docs/pages/about/changelog/beta-F248.md

 - Add a brand new `dbForget()` function to [`BlueprintExtensionLibrary`](?page=documentation/$blueprint) that allows for deleting/forgetting database records.
 - Add additional placement options for the server's "Terminal" page to [Components.yml](?page=documentation/componentsyml). ([#34](https://github.com/BlueprintFramework/framework/pull/34))
 - Extension buttons have been redesigned once again and should now look more recognizable for each extension.
+- We've added new marketing material and updated Blueprint's default logo.
+This includes new versions of Blueprint's icon and full-res images of our stickers.
+- Add a choice for putting the application in maintenance mode when installing/upgrading Blueprint.

 <br/>